johadahl/raspberry-server/README.md

 - Then select any of the `api_a` or `api_b` APIs and put an integer in the number box and click the `authorize` button.

-- Hitting the API should give a json response with random integers.
+- Hitting the API should give a json response.

 ### Update dependencies